 Tommy Varner, an assistant coach at Baird High School, said the scene flashed on the screen 30 seconds after the drug awareness program ended.

-Varner said he was telling his freshman health class what would be on a test when the eyes of his students became glued on the screen.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Varner said he was telling his freshman health class what would be on a test when the eyes of his students became glued on the screen.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “All of them were bug-eyed and looking up there.
 There were these two people in bed,” he said.
 “I turned the machine off and tried to go on.
 It wasn’t easy with 30 kids chuckling and giggling.”

 The 45-minute drug tape features noted toxicologist Dr. Harry Edwards discussing his experiences in dealing with drug abusers and rehabilitation, said Dusty Garrison, Perry’s legislative aide.

 Garrison said Perry saw the tape – without the added attraction – and wanted schools in his district to benefit from the “excellent program.”